Riding a motorbike is pretty damn cool. Wearing a couple of pounds of plastic and foam on your head while doing it? Not so much.

 In terms of how you can expect your helmet to look, you want it to have style and be slim – no one likes the mushroom-head look.

 Probably the most important feature of a low profile helmet is safety.
 You should always look for a helmet that’s DOT-certified.
-Put simply, helmets meeting DOT standards are a legal obligation for driving your motorcycle on the road in the USA.
+Put simply, helmets meeting DOT standards are a legal obligation for driving your motorcycle on the road in states of the USA that require helmets.

 A helmet that’s not DOT-certified might be lighter or look better, but if you get pulled over and the officer sees you’re not wearing an approved helmet, there’s trouble ahead.